 In my recent post, I have written about the installation guide of Google Analytics using the MonsterInsight WordPress plugin.
-Also, I have explained about how MonsterInsights is useful for WooCommerce sites.
+Also, I have explained how MonsterInsights is useful for WooCommerce sites.

-In this post, I am going to explain one more useful feature of MonsterInsights plugin- Scroll Depth Tracking.
+In this post, I am going to explain one more useful feature of the MonsterInsights plugin- Scroll Depth Tracking.

 It is very simple to enable the Scroll Tracking feature in MonsterInsights.
 It is automatically added to MonsterInsights plus customers and above.